johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number 240.0
        :values: >0.0

     Maximum width of the node text.
-If the whole text cannot fit into a single line of this width, the text will be broken into multiple lines and it will be aligned according to the value of the *textAlign* property.
+If the whole text cannot fit into a single line of this width, the text will be broken into multiple lines and it will be aligned according to the value of the :ref:property:`textAlign` property.

 .. property:: textPadX